The Mind-Body Connection: How Stress Affects Cognitive Function

 Pinpointing these areas of concern will give you valuable insight into how they affect your cognitive function and overall well-being.

-As you become more aware of what stress in your life, whether it is a deadline looming at work or unresolved conflicts with loved ones, you can then begin implementing strategies for managing and reducing its effects on your cognitive abilities.
+As you become more aware of what causes stress in your life, whether it is a deadline looming at work or unresolved conflicts with loved ones, you can then begin implementing strategies for managing and reducing its effects on your cognitive abilities.

 This proactive approach helps alleviate immediate symptoms and supports long-term mental resilience.